 - These protocols were developed in response to Navy and Marine Corps Aerospace Medicine COVID-19 cases and are promulgated to synchronize the community's approach to medical evaluation when returning aircrew to flight duty status.
-Protocols are reviewed monthly to incorporate updated national guidelines and current published research. - The return to flight duty status or "Up" flight status protocols apply to Class I&II flight duty status service members (SMs).
-Class I&II SMs are those who are aircrew in Navy and Marine Corps aircraft.
-Protocols vary by, close contact, testing, duration, and hospitalized. - Class III&IV SMs may return to an "Up" flight status when they meet criteria for return to work found in the most current DoD Force Health Protection Guidance. - In cases where a SM was hospitalized for administrative or other non-clinically indicated reasons, providers should follow the non-hospitalized variation of the protocols.
+Protocols are reviewed biweekly to incorporate updated national guidelines and current published research. - The return to flight duty status or "Up" flight status protocols apply to Class I&II flight duty status service members (SMs).
+Class I&II SMs are those who are aircrew in Navy and Marine Corps aircraft.1 Protocols vary by, close contact, testing, duration, and hospitalized. - Class III&IV SMs may return to an "Up" flight status when they meet standard Naval criteria for return to work found in the most current NAVADMIN or MARADMIN on COVID-19 Standardized Operational Guidance.2 - In cases where a SM was hospitalized for administrative or other non-clinically indicated reasons, providers should follow the non-hospitalized variation of the protocols.